If you'd like to work in law but want to avoid the expense of a university education you should consider a legal apprenticeship

 - Introduced in September 2016 the Level 3 Paralegal Apprenticeship replaces the Advanced Apprenticeship in Legal Services.
 On this two-year scheme you'll get an introduction to law and practice, legal research and client care skills.
 Upon completion you can work towards the Level 4 Higher Apprenticeship in Legal Services - equivalent to the first year of an undergraduate degree.
 These pathways qualify you to work as a paralegal and provide exemptions from some units of the Chartered Legal Executive Apprenticeship, if you wish to continue your studies.

 - The Level 6 Chartered Legal Executive Apprenticeship takes five years to complete and is suitable for apprentices from the Paralegal pathway and those that have completed the Higher Apprenticeship in Legal Services.
 The scheme qualifies participants to work as chartered legal executives and provides exemptions from some units of the Solicitor Apprenticeship pathway.

-- The Solicitor Apprenticeship is a five-to-six year; Level 7 programme aimed at post A-level students, paralegals and chartered legal executives.
+- The Solicitor Apprenticeship is a five-to-six year Level 7 programme aimed at post A-level students, paralegals and chartered legal executives.
 The period of study is reduced for those who progress from other legal apprenticeships.
 The scheme covers all the content in a law degree and Legal Practice Course (LPC) and enables apprentices to gain a law degree and LLM (Masters).
-Once you've completed the apprenticeship and passed the Solicitors Regulation Authority's (SRA) centralised assessment you'll qualify as solicitor without having to undergo a further two-year training contract.
+Once you've completed the apprenticeship and passed the Solicitors Regulation Authority's (SRA) centralised assessment you'll qualify as solicitor.

 Thanks to these law apprenticeships school leavers now have a direct route to qualifying as a solicitor without having to go to university.